cloudymike/hopitty/src/zappa_app/README.md

 remove all artifacts created

 ##TODO

+###Hardcoded variables
+* Regions for dynamo
+* Random key is not random for googleauth
+* Scan code for other variables and use environment variables for secrets and configuration file for anything else

+###AWS setup
 Need to create a build script for AWS to setup all of the environment from scratch
 * IOT mqtt